About

 Whom do I contact with questions?

 CEF staff are experts on the budget and education funding and communication strategies.
-Please contact CEF’s Executive Director Sheryl Cohen at (202) 327-8125 with questions or CEF’s President Valerie C. Williams at 703-519-1504
+Please contact CEF’s Executive Director Sarah Abernathy at (202) 327-8100 with questions.

 You may also follow us at “edfunding” on Twitter or Instagram